yonasuriv/MGK/README.md

 ## Features
 ### Hash Generator
 Although it is a feature of MGK, it runs separately.

 To run it simply type on the console `python3 hashgen.py `

 It lets you convert ANY password into SHA-256 Hash.

 You can also modify it to convert the password into another secure hash algorithms.

 Supported Types: **MD5**, **SHA1**, **SHA224**, **SHA256**, **SHA384**, and **SHA512**

 To do it, simply open the HASHGEN.py file and modify the line 8, changing the sha256 for the one you like:

 `hash = hashlib.sha256(password.encode("utf-8"))`

 ### Dictionary Attack

 **MGK** comes with a dictionary of arround 900 potential passwords.

- Theres is also an option to upgrade MGK with two sets of dictionaries that are located in the folder 'MGK Dictionary Upgade' as torrent files.
+ Theres is also an option to upgrade MGK with two sets of dictionaries that are located in the folder 'Password Atlas' as torrent files.

-1. **Human Only:** Contains over 64 MILLON *Real Human* passwords leaked from various website databases .
+1. **Human Only:** Contains over 64 MILLON *Real Human* passwords leaked from various website databases.
 #### Size: 247 MB compressed.
 684 MB uncompressed.
 2. **Final**: Contains almost every wordlist, dictionary, and password database leaks, including every word in the Wikipedia databases (pages-articles, retrieved 2010, all languages) as well as lots of books from Project Gutenberg.
 It also includes the passwords from some low-profile database breaches that were being sold in the underground years ago.
 #### Size: 4.2 GB compressed.
 15 GB uncompressed.